basarat/typescript-book/docs/compiler/binder-symboltable.md

 Note: We saw `locals` getting initialized (to `{}`) by `bindChildren` based on `ContainerFlags`.

 #### SymbolTable population
-SymbolTable are populated with `Symbols` primarily by a call to `declareSymbol`.
+SymbolTables are populated with `Symbols` primarily by a call to `declareSymbol`.
 This function is presented below in entirety:

 ```ts
 /**